budavariam/budavariam.github.io/_posts/2021-02-27-think-outside-the-box.md

 ### Set SSH banner

-I was interested in the ssh banner part, to print it when an ssh session connects, before the used logs in.
+SSH banner prints a message when an ssh session connects, before the used logs in.

 I aimed for a simple banner, centos have a [wiki page](https://wiki.centos.org/TipsAndTricks/BannerFiles) that explains the simple steps to achieve it, but since it's ssh config it should work similarly in other distributions.